All posts

 Turnozo does two things well: shift scheduling and time tracking.
 Drag-and-drop weekly schedule, employee availability visible before you build the rota, open shifts with automatic notifications, shift swaps with manager approval, and mobile clock-in with GPS verification and geofencing.

-The pricing is simple. $2.47 per employee per month.
-Every feature included.
-No tiers, no add-ons, no "contact us for pricing."
+The pricing is simple. €2.47 per person per month, with a free plan for teams up to 10 employees.
+Scheduling, GPS time tracking, geofencing, availability, absences, shift swaps, open shifts, and timesheet exports are included.
+No tiers, no per-location fees, no "contact us for pricing."
 You see what you pay before you sign up.

 What it does well: